 Fellow writer, and local mom, Alii Goedecke inspires me with her One Fun Thing ideas.
 Her book is “the story of a family discovering it just takes One Fun Thing to brighten any day.”
 My family was living this lifestyle before we met Alii and read her book — but she finally put it into words for us!
 You don’t really need to plan anything to put this into effect.
 Just wake up in the morning and figure out where you can squeeze your One Fun Thing into your day.
 Get her book and be inspired by her story!

 #2 – Beach Days

-This will be my 5th year adventuring out on Beach Days with a group of other moms and their kids.
+I spent 5 summers adventuring out on Beach Days with a group of other moms and their kids.
 It started as a way to try 10 new beaches in one summer.
-However, since our first year, we’ve narrowed it down to our favorites and rotate between the group’s favorite 3 beaches.
-I still make up the calendar at the beginning of the summer, though.
-Then everybody knows the schedule and can factor it into their family travel and summer camp activities.
-No one has to RSVP or do any planning.
-We just show up (or not).
+However, after our first year, we narrowed it down to our favorites and rotated between the group’s favorite 3 beaches.
+I made up the calendar at the beginning of the summer.
+Then everybody knew the schedule and could factor it into their family travel and summer camp activities.
+No one had to RSVP or do any planning.
+We would just show up (or not).

 #3 – Water Play Days (Water Park, Community Pool, Pool at a Family or Friend’s House)